 Onna's exports are processed and ready to be loaded into a review platform.
 We divide messages up by day so that the volume that is being reviewed is less and it's easier to see the context around messages.

-With Onna you can also filter down the amount that is being exported down to the specific person or channel (private or public) that one wants to review.
-This is different to the standard export which generally exports everything associated to a workspace.
+With Onna, you can also filter down the amount that is being exported down to the specific person or channel (private or public) that one wants to review.
+This is different from the standard export which generally exports everything associated with a workspace.

 Finally, Onna collects all attachments in their original format.
 In the JSON objects attachments are stored as links which means they will not be part of the initial search parameters when going through review.